13 Indoor Projects for Photographers This Winter

 If you haven’t heard by now, Nature TTL has launched its very own Photographer of the Year competition, open to both amateurs and professionals.
-You have until 15th February 2020 to submit your images.
-Good luck!
+Next years competition will open in December 2020.
+For more information click here.

 13. Write your photography Christmas list!